-5. State Water Resources Control Board (WRCB)
+4. State Water Resources Control Board (WRCB)

-The WRCB has no specific policy on geothermal energy, but plays the following role:- discharge or action that could adversely affect the surface or ground water of the State.-The WRCB grants water right permits for the use of surface waters or subterranean streams.
+The WRCB has no specific policy on geothermal energy, but plays the following role:

+Regulatory: At various stages, the State Water Resources Control Board, through the Regional Water Quality Control Board, is responsible for any discharge or action that could adversely affect the surface or ground water of the State.
+The WRCB grants water right permits for the use of surface waters or subterranean streams.